Conformally invariant complete metrics: Introduction

-The M-condition for $x\in\pa G$ was introduced by O.~Martio \cite{Mar75} \footnote{It was denoted by $M_x=\infty$ in Martio's paper \cite{Mar75}.} in his study of potential theoretic regularity of the domain.
-This condition was further analysed by Martio and Sarvas \cite{MarSar78} and it means that the complement $\Sn\setminus G$ of $G$ is ``thick enough", i.e. it does not satisfy the continuum criterion at $x$ \cite{Mar75}.
-See Section 4 for definitions of those concepts and related properties.
+The M-condition for $x\in\pa G$ was introduced by O.~Martio \cite{Mar75} \footnote{{\black The M-condition $\mM(x,\Sn\setminus G)=\infty$} was denoted by $M_x=\infty$ in Martio's paper \cite{Mar75}.} in his study of potential theoretic regularity of the domain. {\black If this condition holds for all $x\in\pa G,$} the complement $\Sn\setminus G$ of $G$ is ``thick enough" at every point of $\partial G\,$ \cite{Mar75}, \cite{MarSar78}.
+See Section 3 for definitions of those concepts and related properties.

-Our second result gives information about uniform perfectness of the boundary or the complement of a domain.
-The uniform perfectness in turn was first introduced by A.~F.~Beardon and Ch.~Pommerenke \cite{bp} for unbounded closed sets in $\C$ (see also \cite{gm} and \cite{KL}), but about the same time an equivalent concept was introduced by P.~Tukia and J.~V\"ais\"al\"a \cite{tv} under the name ``homogeneously dense sets" in the setting of general metric spaces.
-Later on, M.~Vuorinen \cite{vu} introduced a metric thickness condition for closed sets in $\Sn$ and it turned out that the latter condition is in fact quantitatively equivalent to the uniform perfectness \cite{JV96}.
-Many authors have contributed to the research of uniformly perfect sets and related thickness conditions, see \cite{aw}, \cite{brc}, \cite[pp. 343-345]{gm}, \cite{gsv}, \cite{L}, \cite{marm}, \cite{mm} and the survey \cite{sug} on uniform perfectness.
-A compact set $E$ in $\Sn$ with $\card(E)\ge 2$ is called {\it uniformly perfect} if there exists a constant $c\in(0,1)$ such that $E$ meets the closed annulus $cr\le |x-a|\le r$ whenever $a\in E\setminus\{\infty\}$ and $r\in(0,\diam(E)),$ where $\diam(E)$ denotes the Euclidean diameter of $E$ and set $\diam(E)=+\infty$ when $\infty\in E.$ In the planar case when $G\subset\Rtwo=\C,$ Beardon and Pommerenke \cite{bp} gave another characterization and proved that $\pa G$ is uniformly perfect if and only if there is a constant $b>0$ such that $h_G(x,y)\ge b k_G(x,y)$ for all $x,y\in G.$ Here we offer an alternative characterization of uniform perfectness of $\pa G$ in terms of intrinsic metrics which is valid in higher dimensions as well and, moreover, is applicable to subsets of the M\"obius space.
-This characterization requires that the modulus metric is minorized by the M\"obius metric of Seittenranta.
+Our second result refines further the case when $\mu_G$ is complete.
+We assume now that the boundary of a domain is {uniformly perfect} in the sense of Ch.~Pommerenke \cite{Pom79, Pom84} {\black --- in this case the M-condition is valid, see Corollary \ref{UPandM}.} This notion was introduced by A.~F.~Beardon and Ch.~Pommerenke \cite{bp} for unbounded closed sets in $\C$, but about the same time an equivalent concept was studied by P.~Tukia and J.~V\"ais\"al\"a \cite{tv} under the name ``homogeneously dense sets" in the setting of general metric spaces.
+By definition, a compact set $E$ in $\Sn$ with $\card(E)\ge 2$ is called {\it uniformly perfect} if there exists a constant $c\in(0,1)$ such that $E$ meets the closed annulus $cr\le |x-a|\le r$ whenever $a\in E\setminus\{\infty\}$ and $r\in(0,\diam(E)),$ where $\diam(E)$ denotes the Euclidean diameter of $E$ and set $\diam(E)=+\infty$ when $\infty\in E.$ In the planar case when $G\subset\Rtwo=\C,$ A.~F.~Beardon and Ch.~Pommerenke \cite{bp} gave another characterization in terms of the hyperbolic and quasihyperbolic metrics $h_G(x,y)$ and $k_G(x,y)\,,$ resp. (see Section 2), and proved that $\pa G$ is uniformly perfect if and only if there is a constant $b>0$ such that